 A healthy lifestyle can help reduce PMS symptoms.

 Physical activity increases 'feel-good' hormones (endorphins), which help you feel more relaxed.
-Aim to do 30 minutes of moderate-intensity activity most days, especially when symptoms are at their worst.
+Aim to do 30 minutes of moderate-intensity activity most days, even if you don’t feel like it.
+For example, go for a brisk walk.

 You can reduce stress levels by taking time to relax and do things you enjoy.
 You can also try different relaxation techniques such as yoga and meditation.